varunsridharan/wc-product-subtitle/readme.txt

-=== WooCommerce Product Subtitle ===
+=== Product Subtitle For WooCommerce ===
 Contributors: bravo-computing, varunms
-Tags: WooCommerce, product, product title,product subtitle, wc product, wc product subtitle, subtitle, post subtitle, extra title,wc extra title, wc product name, product code, product, product title,product subtitle, WooCommerce product, WooCommerce product subtitle, subtitle, post subtitle, extra title, WooCommerce product name, product code, WooCommerce extra title
+Tags: WooCommerce, product, product title,product subtitle, wc product, product subtitle for wc, subtitle, post subtitle, extra title,wc extra title, wc product name, product code, product, product title,product subtitle, WooCommerce product, subtitle, post subtitle, extra title, WooCommerce product name, product code, WooCommerce extra title
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9L76L92SD8YAQ
 Requires at least: 3.0
 Tested up to: 5.2.3
 WC requires at least: 3.0
 WC tested up to: 3.7.0
-Stable tag: 4.1
+Stable tag: 4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Product Subtitle plugin allows you to easily add a subtitle to your Products.
+Product Subtitle For WooCommerce plugin allows you to easily add a subtitle to your Products.

 == Description ==
-WooCommerce Product Subtitle allows you to easily add a subtitle to your products. also provides various options to customize the output.
+Product Subtitle For WooCommerce allows you to easily add a subtitle to your products. also provides various options to customize the output.

 You can also use the shortcode `[wc-ps]` to display it within the post content or where ever you need.